aletgn/AsterGmshSyntaxVim/README.md

-# code_aster and Gmsh syntax highlight for Vim
+# code_aster and Gmsh syntax highlight for Vim and Visual Studio Code

+## Vim
 To install the syntax files, run:

 ```bash